hm-lang/core/proposals/README.md

 It is not allowed to use `assert` inside an expression; it must be at the start of a statement, since it is a "greedy" keyword that consumes the rest of the statement.
-For customization of the error message, you can add an indented string after the `assert` statement.
+For customization of the error, you can add an optional indented line that includes an error, some class instance that inherits from error, or an error message specifically.
 This is mostly helpful when you're checking a logical expression that isn't self documenting.
 Be careful not to double indent here, since that would mean line continuation (i.e., of the `assert` statement).

 ```
+# custom error:
+assert This Might Not Be Self Explanatory
+    myCustomError("should have tried X instead of Y")

+# default error:
 assert SomeString endsWith(")")
     `expected nothing else on the line
      after the parenthetical.`

+# probably not intentional, parses as `Whatever Expression "this is a ..."`:
 assert WhateverExpression
         "this is a double indented line, doesn't count as the assert error message"
 ```